 Cancellation of Classes / University Closure

-The University has procedures governing cancellation of classes and/or University closure owing to adverse weather conditions or issues with campus safety (e.g. H1N1 virus).
-There are separate procedures for each.
+The University has procedures governing cancellation of classes and/or University closure because of adverse weather conditions or issues with campus safety.
 Cancellation of classes may happen without closure of the University.
 When adverse weather conditions are severe enough to force consideration of the need to close University of Toronto buildings and cease normal operations, such action will be taken in conjunction with the decision to cancel classes.
 Until the decision to “close” all operations is announced, the University is to be considered open and normal non-teaching operations should continue even when classes have been cancelled.
 In the event that the decision to cancel classes or to close the University is taken overnight, this will be communicated to the University community through local radio stations by the Public Affairs office.
 Notification of the decision will also be recorded on the 416-978-SNOW line (416-978-7669), and on the University of Toronto website.
 Faculty, staff and students are advised to check the main website, including the Preparedness Website.

 Classes should normally not be cancelled by individual instructors or by division heads.
 In the event that an instructor does hold a class after notice of cancellation has been given, it should be viewed as supplementary and not part of the course requirement.
 The University or any location of the University that has been closed will be automatically re-opened on the day following the closure.
 Should it be necessary to continue closure beyond the first day, the above procedure would again be followed in its entirety.